nunofachada/cf4ocl/docs/02_tutorial.md

     if (dev == NULL) exit(-1);
 ~~~~~~~~~~~~~~~

 There's no need to release the device object.
-It will be automatically
+It will be automatically released
-released when the context is destroyed, in accordance to the
+when the context is destroyed, in accordance with the
 @ref ug_new_destroy "new/destroy" rule.

 Now we can create the command queue.
-We don't require any special
+We don't require any special queue
-queue properties for now, so we pass `0` in the third argument:
+properties for now, so we pass `0` as the third argument to ::ccl_queue_new():

 ~~~~~~~~~~~~~~~{.c}
     /* Variables. */